What next... KS4 Students

 - Available at various levels and Y11 will usually start at Level 2 (Intermediate) or Level 3 (Advanced).

 - For more details please visit https://www.apprenticeships.gov.uk/ and www.gov.uk/apply-apprenticeship

 Remember you can apply for lots of options and make final choices in the summer.
-For more help please talk to your form tutor, Anne Brown the careers Adviser in school, family and friends.
-Anne is in school on Wednesdays and Thursday mornings so please contact her through your form tutor.
+For more help please talk to your form tutor, Anne Brown, Careers Adviser and family and friends.
+Mrs Brown is in school on Wednesdays so please contact her through your form tutor.
 Good luck with your career planning.

 Brookfield Sixth Form